gleasonw/gallicaGetter/README.md

 # gallicaGetter

 This tool wraps a few endpoints from the Gallica API to allow multi-threaded data retrieval with support for generators.
-I'll be adding much more documentation soon.
+I'll be adding more documentation soon.
 Pull requests are welcome.

 Current endpoints are:
 * 'sru' -- word occurrences